polybdenum/polybdenum.github.io/_posts/2020-07-04-subtype-inference-by-example-part-1-introducing-cubiml.md

 ```

 Notice that within the Circle branch, the code can access the rad field, and within the Rectangle branch, it can access the length and height field.
 Case types and matches let you essentially "unmix" distinct data types after they are mixed together in the program flow.
 Without case types, this would be impossible to do in a type safe manner.

+> **Note**: The initial syntax shown in this tutorial has no \| before the first match arm.
+However, in [part 9]({% post_url 2020-08-29-subtype-inference-by-example-part-9-nonexhaustive-matching-record-extensions-and-row-polymorphism %}#grammar-and-ast) I changed the syntax to require a \| before the first match arm to make things more convenient, and the examples on Github reflect the latter syntax.

 ## Conclusion